Budhial: Famous Persons

 The village is the hometown of Captain Muhammad Nawaz two times Asian Champion in javelin throw and A Pride of Performance Award Winner.
 A gate of Liaquat Gymnasium Islamabad has been named after him as Nawaz Gate.

 Public Demands

-there is requirement to establish a college in the town.
+there is requirement to establish a college in the town. there is requirement of a public library in the town.

 Education

 Budhial has a government high school with separate campuses for boys and girls.